agkphysics/ChatBot/README.md

 file such as `wn.dir`, `xml.dir` and `web.deploy.dir`.

 ## Running
-To run the bot you must supply the directory that contains the processed XML files as a command line argument, otherwise the bot will look for the directories in the current director as well as the `lib/` directory.
+To run the bot you can supply the directory that contains the processed XML files as a command line argument, otherwise the bot will look for the dependencies in the current directory as well as the `lib/` directory.

 The bot is console based as well as web based.
-It output to console info about the cases it retrieves and modifies.
+It outputs to console info about the cases it retrieves and modifies in both console and web mode.

+To run the console only bot, execute the java class `agk.chatbot.ChatBot`, e.g.
+`java -cp ".;lib\*" agk.chatbot.ChatBot`

-To execute a simple standalone web server which takes requests and responds in JSON format, execute the main class `agk.chatbot.BotServer`, e.g.
+To run a simple standalone web server which takes requests and responds in JSON format, execute the java class `agk.chatbot.web.BotServer`, e.g.
-`java -cp ".;lib\*" agk.chatbot.BotServer`
+`java -cp ".;lib\*" agk.chatbot.web.BotServer`

 The webapp can also be placed in the `webapps/` directory of a Tomcat server instance.
 To build the webapp execute `ant web` from within the `JavaBot/` directory.
+To deploy the webapp and dependencies execute `ant deploy.web`.